drevops/vortex/scripts/drevops/docs/usage/variables.md

 ### `DOCKER_PASS`

-The token to log into the Docker registry.
+The password (token) to log into the Docker registry.

 Default value: `UNDEFINED`